»

 In the near future, being a Witch doesn't so much require using actual magic as it requires gaining supernatural abilities through one's genetics.
 People who have the gene but aren't "awakened" to the Craft are classified as Seeds, and then reclassified when they show signs of awakening.
 There are even some Witches who use them as they see fit; giving in to darker emotions and abusing that power.
 This is where the STN steps in.
 The STN (or Solomon) is an organization dedicated to the capture of Witches.

 Centering around the Japanese branch of the organization, simply called the STN-J, the story picks up where they have recently lost one of their members, Kate.
-Headquarters promptly sends in a replacement: Robin Sena, a fifteen-year-old girl raised in an Italian convent.
+Headquarters promptly send in a replacement: Robin Sena, a fifteen-year-old girl raised in an Italian convent.
 Possessing the power to start fires, she is a Craft user and a Hunter who utilizes the abilities of a Witch.

 Story & Characters